Frugal LivingFREE Ways To Supplement Your Food Supply

 Shopping Smarter With Coupons and Apps

-Being an informed shopper means you know the ins and outs of how to save money and get free food along the way.
+Being an informed shopper means you know the ins and outs of saving money and getting free food along the way.

-There are free product coupons offered from many Canadian companies via
+There are free product coupons offered by many Canadian companies via

-Sometimes using coupons means you get products for free because the coupon is the same amount as the product is selling for so certainly something to watch out for.
+Sometimes, using coupons means you get products for free because the coupon is the same amount as the product is selling for, so it is certainly something to watch out for.

 Bulk Your Food Supply Collecting and Using Rewards